mohamedemad201900715/Currency-exchange/README.md

 - **Currency Conversion:** Users can convert currencies from one type to another using real-time exchange rates.
 - **Currency Comparison:** Users can compare the values of two equivalent currencies.
+- **users can select their favourire currencies, add them to thier protoflio and they are updated continously.
 - **Responsive Design:** The website is designed to work seamlessly on various devices, from desktop to mobile.

 ## Technologies Used